Leasehold Advice

 The freeholders' judicial review

 A group of freeholders brought a judicial review challenge to the 2024 Act's valuation reforms, arguing that the changes would interfere with their property rights.
-The High Court dismissed the challenge in 2025.
-So the legal route to blocking the reforms has effectively closed, but the government still has to commence the relevant sections, and as of 2026 it has not done so.
+The High Court dismissed the challenge on 24 October 2025, and at least one of the claimants is seeking permission to appeal, so the litigation is not finally concluded.
+Either way, the government still has to commence the relevant sections, and as of 2026 it has not done so.
 There is no confirmed timetable.

 A cap on existing-lease ground rents

 A separate strand of reform would cap the ground rent payable under existing leases (not just new ones).
-That proposal has been in the policy mix for several years but has not been enacted.
-Existing leases continue on the ground rent terms they were granted with, including doublers and RPI-linked clauses.
+The draft Commonhold and Leasehold Reform Bill published in January 2026 proposes capping these ground rents at £250 a year, falling to a peppercorn 40 years after the cap commences.
+It is not yet law and has no confirmed commencement date, so existing leases continue on the ground rent terms they were granted with, including doublers and RPI (Retail Prices Index)-linked clauses.

 Commonhold

 Commonhold is the long-term direction.
-A draft Commonhold and Leasehold Reform Bill is in development and the Law Commission has produced detailed proposals, but no legislation has yet been passed.
+A draft Commonhold and Leasehold Reform Bill was published in January 2026, building on the Law Commission's detailed proposals, but no legislation has yet been passed.
 For now, almost every flat sold in England and Wales is still a leasehold flat.

 What It Means for Selling Your Flat Now